All first-year business majors and pre-business students.

 If a student decides to withdraw during the spring semester, the amount refunded (excluding the deposit) will be based on the travel provider’s costs incurred up to that point.

-Students must complete all required CU Education Abroad forms in January.
+Students must complete all required CU Education Abroad forms in the fall semester.
 Timely completion of these forms is required.

 Students will also be required to complete additional forms as requested by the travel provider.

 Students must have a passport in their physical possession by the first day of spring semester classes.
 This means all participants will have to apply for or renew their old passports by November of the fall semester.
 Failure to do so could result in the inability to participate in the experience abroad.

 It is imperative that students respond promptly to and compete all tasks asked of them by those affiliated with FGX.